mpnally/Terrifically-Simple-JSON/README.md

 ## Datatypes

-One of the challenges of JSON is that it only supports 3 datatypes: number, string, and boolean (maybe the null value should be considered the unique member of a 4th datatype).
+One of the challenges of JSON is that it only supports 3 datatypes: number, string, and boolean (possibly the null value should be considered the unique member of a 4th datatype).
 The two most common
 datatypes in Web API programming that are not covered by JSON are date and URI.
 Unless you are willing to invent extensions or